Wiener oboe

-The Akademiemodel Wiener Oboe, commonly referred to as the Wiener Oboe or Viennese oboe, is a type of modern oboe first developed in the 1880s by Josef Hajek.
-The design of the Wiener Oboe retains the essential bore and tonal characteristics of the historical oboe.
-The Wiener Oboe is named after its origins in Vienna (German: Wien) and, besides the more common Conservatoire oboe, is the only other type of modern oboe in use today.
+The Akademiemodel Wiener oboe, commonly referred to as the Wiener oboe or Viennese oboe, is a type of modern oboe first developed in the 1880s by Josef Hajek.
+The design of the Wiener oboe retains the essential bore and tonal characteristics of the historical oboe.
+The Wiener oboe is named after its origins in Vienna (German: Wien).

 Sound

-The Wiener Oboe is a hybrid of German and Austrian designs.
+The Wiener oboe is a hybrid of German and Austrian designs.
 It has a wider internal bore, shorter and broader reed and a different fingering schema than the Conservatoire oboe.
 In their definitive historical work The Oboe, Geoffrey Burgess and Bruce Haynes write (page 212) "The differences are most clearly marked in the middle register, which is reedier and more pungent, and the upper register, which is richer in harmonics on the Viennese oboe".
 Guntram Wolf describes them: "From the concept of the bore, the Viennese oboe is the last representative of the historical oboes, adapted for the louder, larger orchestra, and fitted with an extensive mechanism.
 Its great advantage is the ease of speaking, even in the lowest register.
 It can be played very expressively and blends well with other instruments."
 The Viennese oboe is (with the Viennese horn) perhaps the most distinctive member of the Vienna Philharmonic instrumentarium.